 The Village is required to use the encumbrance method of accounting by virtue of Ohio law.
 Under this system, purchase orders, contracts and other commitments for the expenditure of funds are recorded in order to reserve that portion of the applicable appropriation and to determine and maintain legal compliance.
 The sum of expenditures and encumbrances may not exceed appropriated totals at any level of budgetary control.
-The legal level of control is the fund level.
+The legal level of control is the function level.

 Unencumbered appropriations lapse at year-end.
 Encumbered appropriations are carried forward to the succeeding fiscal year without being re-appropriated.
+The Village did not use the encumbrance method of accounting.